Xilinx/PYNQ/docs/source/8_iop_code.rst

 Xilinx Software installation
 ----------------------------

-Some of the following steps require you to install Xilinx Vivado and/or Xilinx SDK.
+A Microblaze cross-compiler is necessary to build Microblaze software.
+Xilinx SDK contains that cross-compiler and was used to build all PMOD device drivers released with Pynq.
+It should be noted that Pynq ships with precompiled drivers for many devices - Xilinx software is only needed if you intend to build your own drivers.

-The current Pynq release is built using 2015.4.
+The current Pynq release is built using SDK 2015.4.
 You should use the same version to rebuild existing Vivado and SDK projects.

 `Download Xilinx Vivado and SDK 2015.4 <http://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/2015-4.html>`_